 If time permits, after breakfast you may have one last look from the Observation Deck.
 Then we take you to the airport for your return flight home, with awesome memories of birds, mammals, wildflowers, butterflies and everything else you experienced while birding at the Canopy Tower!

 Please note that this itinerary may change without prior notice due to weather, alterations in habitat or other conditions.
-We’re sorry if you miss some Panama birding opportunities!

 The Canopy Tower is located in impressive rainforest atop Semaphore Hill within Soberanía National Park, 35 miles north of Panamá City in the Republic of Panamá right in the center of the New World— and just 2½ hours from Miami!
 It’s one of best locations for birding lodges in Panama.